MicrosoftDocs/learn/learn-pr/azure/create-voice-activated-webxr-app-with-babylonjs/includes/7-exercise-enable-webxr-babylonjs-project.md

 ::: zone-end

-Since most browsers on computers cannot open WebXR sessions, we can't see the updated code in action yet.
+Since most browsers on computers cannot open WebXR sessions without an external device which supports WebXR, we can't see the updated code in action yet.
 In the next exercise, you'll deploy this application to the web and verify its functionalities on any device that supports VR or AR.